sandialabs/toyplot/docs/ethos.rst

 of interest and descriptive statistics just by hovering the mouse.
 And since the raw data is already implicitly embedded in a graphic, why not support reproducibility by making it easy to export, so the viewer can work with it themselves?
-That's why Toyplot has a context menu to export raw data from a figure in CSV format.
+That's why Toyplot figures can export their underlying raw data in CSV format *(Share your things)*.

-Last but definitely not least: Toyplot fully embraces principles and best practices for clarity and aesthetics in data graphics that are well-established by the visualization community, yet sadly lacking in contemporary plotting libraries.
+Last but definitely not least: Toyplot fully embraces principles and best practices for clarity and aesthetics in data graphics that are well-established by the visualization community, yet sadly lacking in contemporary plotting libraries *(Always look your best)*.
 Toyplot has beautiful color palettes and sensible default styling that minimize chartjunk and maximize data ink out of the box, not as afterthoughts or addons.